-Element Description
+Element Description Add License Allows you to add a new license to the Added licenses list.
 After clicking this button, you are prompted to specify the license key and site message of the license to add.
 Done Closes the About dialog box.